ToughkidDev/mglOcm/README.md

 	- This is the loader application that support to execute megarom cartridge images like Konami-SCC, Ascii-8 and Ascii-16 all mappers for 1Chip-MSX(OCM).

-	- mglOcm is only for 1chip-MSX compatible loader which loads MSX-Rom image file needless to change any DIP switches and any mapper patches.
+	- 'mglOcm' is only for 1chip-MSX compatible loader which loads MSX-Rom image file needless to change any DIP switches and any mapper patches.

-	- This is possible because mglOcm use 1chipMSX's hardware mapper controller, if you using mglOcm in load to rom image will complete supports ASCII8 and ASCII16 mappers and this executed megarom images perfectly.
+	- This is possible because 'mglOcm' use 1chipMSX's hardware mapper controller, if you using 'mglOcm' in load to rom image will complete supports ASCII8 and ASCII16 mappers and this executed megarom images perfectly.